FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 reminders sent, and so on.
 Many of these may not be relevant to your particular integration.
 Each webhook contains complete data about the booking.

+You may receive multiple identical or nearly ideantical webhooks for the same booking.
+This may happen occasionally or regularly.
+This is normal.
+Keep reading to learn how to know how to handle this situation and stay in sync with the Bookings that exist in the FareHarbor system.

 ## The data model